North Carolina Central University Blog

 Excelling as an IT professional requires an array of technical skills and expertise, such as the following:

 • Programming languages: Virtually every IT role uses programming languages to some degree, including website and software developers.
-IT professionals should understand common programming languages such as HTML, Java, C++, and Python.
+IT professionals should understand common programming languages such as HTML, JavaScript, C++, and Python.

 • Networking: This doesn’t refer to interpersonal networking — though that’s an important skill too — but rather the computer networks that allow electronic devices to communicate with each other and manage digital data.
 IT professionals should possess a deep understanding of how these networks operate and how to keep them secure.